 The Board receives reports from its advisers on internal control matters.
 Based on the foregoing the Company has a continuing process for identifying, evaluating and managing the risks it faces.
-This process has been in place for the reporting period and to the date of this report and is regularly reviewed by the Board in accordance with the Turnbull Guidance and the UK Corporate Governance Code.
+This process has been in place for the reporting period and to the date of this report.